California Eviction Process for Landlords

-For a visual representation of the California eviction process, please view our California Eviction Flowchart [pdf].
+For a representation of the California eviction process for landlords, please view our blog article.

-The eviction process for non-payment of rent cases generally goes as follows:
+The California eviction process for non-payment of rent cases generally goes as follows:

 - The tenant fails to pay the landlord.

 - The landlord issues a “3 Day Notice to Pay Rent or Quit.”

 - If the tenant fails to pay within the specified time period, then an Unlawful Detainer (eviction) lawsuit is filed against the tenant.

 - The lawsuit is served on the tenant.